aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01a-postgresql-lab.md

 # Lab 01a: Explore Azure Database for PostgreSQL

+## Lab scenario
-In this exercise, you'll provision an Azure Database for PostgreSQL resources in your Azure subscription.
+In this lab, you'll provision an Azure Database for PostgreSQL resources in your Azure subscription.

-## Objectives
+## Lab objectives

-In this lab, you will complete the following task:
+In this lab, you will perform:

 + Task 1: Provision an Azure Database for PostgreSQL resource